Pentagon's new cyber strategy cites U.S. ability to retaliate

 "We obviously have a capability to do that, not just in cyber but in other ways."

-Carter's visit comes two months after President Barack Obama visited Silicon Valley, asking U.S. executives for closer cooperation in defending against hackers after high-profile attacks on companies like Sony Pictures Entertainment (6758.T).
+Carter's visit comes two months after President Barack Obama visited Silicon Valley, asking U.S. executives for closer cooperation in defending against hackers after high-profile attacks on companies like Sony Pictures Entertainment.

 "The North Korean attack on Sony was one of the most destructive cyber attacks on a U.S. entity to date," the document said.